 A ‘few four paw’ and ‘fit bit’ tribulations as I try to keep on the go

 13 years after I was diagnosed with MS, a bundle of joy and energy came into my life in the form of Sash, a black Labrador puppy.
 As well as being wonderful company, Sash forced me into twice daily walks of 25-35 minutes, but I have to admit to being THE most willing of companions.
-MSers are advised to take exercise 20-minutes four or five times a week.
-Thanks to Sash, and me being a naturally walkative kind of person, it was no problem: in fact it was a sheer delight.
+People with MS (PwMS) are advised to take exercise 20-minutes four or five times a week.
+Thanks to Sash, and me being a naturally walkative kind of person it was no problem, in fact it was a sheer delight.
 Well mostly, for we did have our moments.

 Sash bounded, full pelt, nose to the ground towards the flower bed, with me involuntarily tugged along in her wake.
-Distracted by my Herculean struggle, I didn’t have the time, or presence of mind, to take in the fact that there was a low retaining wall in front of the flower bed.
-When my shoes hit this immovable object, there could only be one result - I lost my balance and was propelled headlong and, for a few seconds, flew near horizontally through the air.
+Distracted by my Herculean struggle, I didn’t have the time or presence of mind to take in the fact that there was a low retaining wall in front of the flower bed.
+When, in a double dropped foot moment (dropped foot is a common MS symptom where one foot suddenly sticks glue like to the ground in mid stride) the toes of my shoes hit the wall full on.
+There could only ever have been one outcome - I lost my balance and was propelled headlong an, for a few seconds flew near horizontally through the air.
 In the split second I was airborne I was thinking, oh my God, what have I done, what’s going to happen?
 Then I succumbed to the forces of gravity and landed with a muffled thud on the flower bed.

 Happily, the only damage was some thoroughly splatted flowers and my pride.
 To say I was shaken would be somewhat of an understatement.
 It took a few moments for me to gather my wits, sit up and quickly check for broken bones.
-Thankfully none, but I immediately caught sight of Sash feverishly gulping down whatever rotten bit of discarded food she’d got caught scent of.
-I should explain that Sash had developed the reflex of eating food detritus as rapidly as possible once she’d found it because she knew, if I could, I’d prise it out of her jaws.
-On one occasion, Sash had found and devoured a whole Mars bar, still in its wrapping.
-Knowing how dangerous chocolate is for dogs, to her consternation and bemusement, in a flash, I prised open her jaws and thrust my hand down her throat, managing to fish out the Mars bar.
+Thankfully none, but I immediately caught sight of Sash feverishly gulping down whatever rotten bit of discarded food she’d got caught a whiff of.
+I should explain that Sash had developed the reflex of gobbling up food detritus as quickly as she could because she knew that if I spotted what she was up to I’d prise it out of her jaws.
+On one occasion, Sash had found and swallowed whole a Mars bar still in its wrapping.
+Knowing how dangerous chocolate is for dogs much to her consternation and bemusement in a flash I prised open her jaws and thrust my hand down her throat, managing to fish out the Mars bar.

 Still recumbent on the flower bed, I was clearly powerless to stop Sash doing her worst.
 I suddenly became aware of hoots of laughter and turned around to see my friends doubled up in uncontrolled mirth.
 My initial reaction was one of bemusement.
 How come friends were laughing at my misfortune?
 That puzzle was soon answered.
-The friends came over to me and fighting to express themselves through stifled laughs, explained that they’d looked over in my direction and seen me, Peter Pan like, flying full tilt, horizontally through the air, to then drop like a stone onto the flower bed.
-They’d managed to hold back their laughter at this real-life cartoon scene until they saw me moving and realised I was okay, at which point it was impossible to contain themselves any longer.
-They said it was simply one of funniest things they’d ever seen.
-As I had emerged completely unscathed and had begun to get myself together, I could imagine what a hilarious spectacle I must have made and joined them in the, by now, infectious laughter.
+The friends came over to me and struggling to express themselves through stifled laughs explained that they’d looked over in my direction and seen me, Peter Pan like, flying full tilt, horizontally through the air, to then drop like a stone onto the flower bed.
+They’d managed to hold back their laughter at this real-life cartoon scene until they’d seen me moving and realised I was okay at which point it was impossible to contain themselves any longer.
+They said it was simply one of the funniest things they’d ever seen.
+As I had emerged completely unscathed and begun to get myself back together I could imagine what a hilarious spectacle I must have made and joined them in the, by now, infectious laughter.

-After my beloved Sash passed away, my motivation to go for walks went with her.
-However, as there’s such overwhelming evidence for the benefits exercises brings, I felt I just had to do something to get myself back on track (metaphorically at least!).
+After my beloved Sash passed on my motivation to go for walks went with her.
+However as there’s such overwhelming evidence for the benefits which exercises brings PwMS, I felt I just had to do something to get myself back on track (metaphorically at least).
 I most definitely needed a new spring in my step, but what?
 Still grieving for Sash meant another dog was out of the question.
 In the end I decided to invest in a pedometer and set myself the goal of working up to the fitness Nirvana of 10,000 steps a day, about the distance I used to walk with Sash.
-My sister and many friends who use Fitbits, pedometers or other electronic means of measuring distance walked, or run, swear blind the mere fact of wearing a device gives a big boost to both their distances, pace and performance.
-So, I did my research, took counsel and placed an order.
+My sister and many friends who use Fitbits, pedometers or other electronic means of measuring distance walked or run swear blind the mere fact of wearing a device gives a big boost to their distances, pace and performance.
+So I did my research, took counsel and placed an order.

 I explained that the pedometer had arrived with 2,138 steps showing on the screen and that it wouldn’t reset to zero.
 There was an uneasy silence and lady replayed my words in THE most patronising voice.
 “The pedometer arrived with 2,138 steps showing on the screen”, she repeated in a voice laced with haughtiness, but added, with a savage twist of the knife, “have you removed the protective film from the front of the screen?”
 Oh dear!
 I tried to make light of it and blurted out “I’d better make an appointment with the optician”.
 But there was no hiding how dumb I’d been.
 I rang off PDQ and thanked my lucky stars we weren’t face to face and I was spared her seeing my, by now, beetroot red blushes

-So which route do I intend taking, longer term, as my walkies catalyst?
-As the grief recedes, the more I think about getting another dog.
+So longer term what will be my walkies catalyst?
+As the grief recede, the more I think about getting another dog.
 Perhaps my ultimate fitness challenge could be for dog and me to both wear pedometers and I try to match my canine companion’s step count.
 Four paws and Fitbit in perfect harmony!